Readers Question: What is the difference between a recession and deflation?

 Difference between Recession and Depression

-Interestingly many see deflation as a sign that the economy is experiencing a depression rather than just recession.
+Interestingly many see deflation as a sign that the economy is experiencing depression rather than just recession.
 (Other features of depression include a much bigger and longer fall in GDP)